hangle/Notecard/documents/Features/terms.md

 <pre>
         A Notecard instruction to display text or to capture a user's input.
-There are eight command types. (see document/commands/)
+There are ten command types. (see documents/Commands/)
 </pre>

 <h2>Script File</h2>